 Gaming headsets are meant to do a lot things, but if there’s one singularly consistent element informing everything about their design, it’s convenience.
 These are products meant to simplify your audio setup, regardless of how you play video games.
 But, you know what isn’t convenient?
 Stretching a cord across your living room to take advantage of your gaming headsets’ different features.
 Luckily, there are all sorts of wireless PlayStation 4 gaming headsets.

-Editor’s note: this list of the best wireless PlayStation 4 headsets was updated on April 21, 2021 to include updated information on the PlayStation 5.
+Editor’s note: this list of the best wireless PlayStation 4 headsets was updated on August 25, 2021 to include the Razer Barracuda X.